 The Menabe Antimena Protected Area is famed for its gigantic Grandidier’s baobabs – as well as two of Madagascar’s other endemic baobab species, (Adansonia rubrostipa and the large southern species A. za).
 Within the Protected Area, the fascinating Kirindy Forest, comprises 10,000 hectares of dry deciduous forest on flat, sandy terrain.

-The forest is a 2 hour drive along a poor road to the north of Morondava and along the way, visitors pass through the spectacular Alley of Giant Baobabs, one of the country’s World Heritage Sites and a national monument.
+Kirindy is a 90 minute drive along a variable road to the north of Morondava and along the way, visitors pass through the spectacular Alley of Giant Baobabs, a national monument.